 Choosing between a local or national bank in Tennessee depends on what matters most to you as a customer.
 Both have pros and cons, so each customer needs to evaluate which financial institution will better suit their needs.

 Local banks offer a more personal touch and likely have the local community’s interest at heart.
 Customers have the opportunity to develop face-to-face relationships with bank staff and, in turn, get a more tailored financial service.

 Local banks will likely have a degree of flexibility to customize financial products to suit their personal and business banking clients’ needs.
 This personal approach to banking may make local bank customers feel more cared for by their financial advisors.
 Personal relationships will be invaluable if sensitive or tricky financial situations arise.

 On the other hand, since local banks tend to service a small area or region, customers may have issues finding network ATMs when they travel.
 Some local banks also don’t offer the same range of services offered by national banks.

 Therefore, customers with their hearts set on a particular banking feature or service may have no option but to seek the services of more expansive national banks or online banks.

-National banks generally offer a larger range of financial products and services than local banks and have extensive branch and ATM networks.
+National banks generally offer a larger range of financial products and services than local banks and have an extensive branch and ATM networks.
 Major national bank customers who travel frequently will likely find local branches and network ATMs in many places they visit.
 National banks may also have branches with extended opening hours within grocery stores like Walmart or Kroger.

-Since national banks serve the needs of larger customer demographics, financial products are usually packaged in more of an “off the shelf” style with little to no room for personalization.
+Since national banks serve the needs of larger customer demographics, financial products are usually packaged in more of an “off-the-shelf” style with little to no room for personalization.
 The personal touch you would get with a local bank is generally lost when dealing with a national bank.

 If you are still unsure whether to choose a local or national bank, you should consider looking into online-only banks.